Meeting Yasser Bahjatt, Dec 2016. L to R: Yasser, Wendy Wheeler. Other SlugTribers were there also!

 Spring - Winter 2017

 For Black History Month, the Austin Public Library featured Nicky Drayden (Nicole) and her novel The Prey of Gods in a panel about world building with people of color.
 Doug Schwartz wrote an illustrated adventure children’s book called Spilt Milk, and had a milk and cookies event locally to launch it.
-March 2018, famous SF/F/M author Chuck Wendig coming to town for a workshop on “Characters as Architects, Not Architecture,” sponsored by the Romance Writers of Austin.
-Several from the SlugTribe will attend!
+March 2018, famous SF/F/M author Chuck Wendig is coming to town for a workshop on “Characters as Architects, Not Architecture,” sponsored by the Romance Writers of Austin.
+Several from the SlugTribe will attend.

 Kevin Foltinek had his first sale!
 Sold “The Delayed Emergence of Glub-Glub's Primary Tentacle” to Primordial Magazine, which just started in 2017.
 Elizabeth Rubio got invited by the editor of Analog, Trevor Quarchi, to submit her DilloCon workshop story formally after a rewrite.
 That’s like the dream result of a writers workshop piece!
 Andrew Hearn sold a private detective story, also from an ArmadilloCon contact he made.
 New Member Brandon Seifert, who’s got a comic book series Witch Doctor, plus has written several comics in the Hellraiser series, including one with Clive Barker, and other titles, tells us he hopes to announce his involvement in a TV series soon.